BProg/Rusty-Creator/readme.md

 ```

 5. Clone this project
-6. Go in the qt-creator subdirectory, and compile it
+6. Go in the `qt-creator` subdirectory, and compile it

 ```
 qmake
 nmake
 ```

-7. Go in the plugin subdirectory, compile
+7. Go in the `plugin` subdirectory, compile

 ```
 qmake
 nmake
 ```

-8. Run QtCreator, in qt-creator/bin/qtcreator.exe
+8. Run QtCreator, located at `qt-creator/bin/qtcreator.exe`
 9. To checked that the plugin loaded correctly, click on `Help/About plugins`, and see if the `bouillabaisse` plugin is here and checked.
 10. Congratulations!
-Your pull requests are welcome!
+You can now hack some code and send me pull requests!

 ## Current state of the project

-Besides the project infrastructure setup, I started implementing the first item on my list: interpret a Cargo.toml file as an entry point for a Cargo-based Rust project.
-When you click `File/Open File or Project`, and if you select a Cargo.toml file, the file will not be opened in the editor as usual.
+Besides the project infrastructure setup, I started implementing the first item on my list: interpret a `Cargo.toml` file as an entry point for a Cargo-based Rust project.
+When you click `File/Open File or Project`, and then select a `Cargo.toml` file, the file will not opene in the editor as usual.
 Instead it will create a project node in the "Projects" pane.
 That's it, you can't do anything with this node yet.